 As a matter of course, GSAS recognizes that faculty members have both the right to determine grading policies for their classes, and the expertise to evaluate their students' work.
 A grade appeal requires objective evidence of a substantive breach in grading policy.
 A GSAS student wishing to appeal a final grade should first contact the professor to attempt to resolve the dispute informally.
-If no resolution results, the student should next consult his or her advisor, DGS, or Chair.
-If the dispute is still not settled, a student should submit a detailed written statement describing the disagreement to the Office for Graduate Affairs no later than 30 working days after the end of term in which the class was taken or, if the student receives notice of the grade after the end of the term, no later than 30 working days after receiving notice of the grade.
+If no resolution results, the student should next consult their advisor, DGS, or Chair.
+If the dispute is still not settled, a student should submit a detailed written statement describing the disagreement to the Deans no later than 30 working days after the end of the term, no later than 30 working days after receiving notice of the grade.

-Please note: Grade change are not allowed after a student has graduated and his or her terminal degree has been conferred.
+Please note: Grade change are not allowed after a student has graduated and his/her terminal degree has been conferred.